sleeptoken/zettelkasten/Remote Thought/Authentication vulnerabilities.md

 #### *Lab: Password reset poisoning via middleware*

 Explore the password reset functionality fully by changing the password of a known account
+- try if the `X-Forwarded-Host:` header works
+	- add the following ->  `X-Forwarded-Host: donotput_https://_here`
+	- replace `donotput_https://_here` w exploit server link.
+The link should be a server where u have access to logs

+Without the `X-Forwarded-Host` - Header